jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) Crown Research Institutes:
   (d) a Fund investment entity:
   (db) a VCF investment vehicle as referred to in section 25 of the Venture Capital Fund Act 2019:
-  (e) a company that is treated as being wholly owned by the Crown under section HR 4B (Activities relating to New Zealand Superannuation Fund and VCF).
+  (e) a company that is treated as being wholly owned by the Crown under section HR 4B (Activities relating to New Zealand Superannuation Fund and VCF):
+  (f) New Zealand Institute for Advanced Technology.
 Exclusion: mixed-ownership enterprises
 (5B) Subsection (2) does not apply to an amount of income derived by a mixed-ownership enterprise.
 Meaning of public authority